DeMaCS-UNICAL/BrainyBot/README.md

 ![operating-workflow]
 <!-- ![product-screenshot] -->

-In this project, we propose a delta robot capable of playing match-3 games and ball-sorting puzzles by acting on mobile phones.
+BrainyBot is a delta robot capable of playing match-3 games and ball-sorting puzzles by acting on mobile phones.
 The robot recognizes objects of different colors and shapes through a vision module, is capable of making